TZstatsADS/Fall2016-proj3-grp9/README.md

 	+ Youzhu Liu
 	+ Yanxi Chen
 	+ Ran Li
-	+
+	+ Hyungjoon Choi
 + Project summary: In this project, we created a classification engine for images of poodles versus images of fried chickens.
+We extract many geature extraction methods: MSER, SIFT, HoG, Harris Corner and CNN deep learning methods.
+In terms of classifiers, we choose KNN, Logistic and SVM.
+We cross compare the combinations of feature extraction methods and classifiers in order to find the best model.
+We also use GBM as our baseline model to do comparision with our advanced model.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+**Contribution statement**: ([default](doc/a_note_on_contributions.md)) Yanjin took charge of Caffe CNN feature extraction/presentation.
+Youzhu took charge of MSER/HoG/SIFT/Harris feature extraction.
+Yanxi took charge of Logistic classifier.
+Ran took charge of KNN/SVM and PCA classifier.
+Hyungjoon took charge of GBM.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.